 Launch Different App

 Since Xcode 9, we can launch a different app, if we have a bundle identifier of the app.
-If you want to launch Safari app, for example, then you can do that using
+If you want to launch the Safari app, for example, then you can do that using

 Find UI Elements

 While writing XCUITest tests for iOS apps, it’s important to find an element in the view.
 We have to use XCUIElementQuery to find the unique element on the page.
-There are different techniques to reach the unique element.
+There are different techniques to reach a unique element.
 The most common one is Subscripting.
 If we want to find all the buttons in the current view, for example, we can print out all the buttons using

 XCUIApplication().buttons but if you want to access with the